New Cinema Tokage: Biography

 The formation of the band began in 1997, at this time Motoari and Yuuichiro were working on their demo tape.

 After Keisuke joined in summer 1998, the members came up with the name New Cinema Tokage.
 The origin of which comes from the Italian movie Cinema Paradiso which Seiichiro had watched.
 In October 1998, under Giza Studio indies label, they released their first indies single 360° and debuted as the label's first artist.

 By January 1999, they had released their first indies album Smashing the bad!.
 In February 1999, in collaboration with artists Sweet Velvet and Grass Arcade, the band released the single Smashing the Good Smashing the Bad in double formats: 8 cm and 12 cm maxi-single.
 The single was used as an image song for PlayStation portable game Monster Rancher 2.

 Following this, their second single Candy Life secured them their most successful position, 49, in Oricon Weekly charts.
 It was released on the same day as Rumania Montevideo's debut single Still for your love.
+In July 1999, their third single "Believe myself" served as a 7th ending theme to the anime television series The Kindaichi Case Files.
 In September 1999, they released their first major studio album Rail.
 Two months after this, they held their first one-man live tour Rail: Senro wa Tsuzuku yo dokomademo.

-For April–May 2000 they held a national live tour.
+From April–May 2000 they held a national live tour.
 Soon after, Hideki left the band.
 In June 2000, the open bassist position was filled by Hiroyuki, a former member of Grass Arcade.
 Later, in October 2000, Keisuke and Yuuichiro became regular TV personalities of programs So-Hot and HP Kyoto.
 In February 2001, their fanclub Hooligan was established.
 In May 2001, their second and final studio album Many Elements and single "Free Bird" were released on the same day.

 In August 2001, the single "Breath on me" become their last work which was included in Oricon Weekly charts.
-The single was used as an opening theme for Anime television series Project ARMS.
+Both of the singles served as an opening theme for Anime television series Project ARMS.
 In December 2001, their single "Love Generation" was included in Giza Studio's compilation album Giza Studio Masterpiece Blend 2001.

-Their final single, "Run", was released in February 2002 and, in August, the band announced its disband through their official website.
+Their final single, "Run", was released in February 2002 and, in August, the band disbanded.

+After the disband, Yuuichiro and Keisuke became members of Giza Studio's Japanese pop-rock band U-ka Saegusa in dB who were active in years 2003–2010.
+Saegusa covered three of their songs: "Pocket" (from second album "Many Elements") in their single Egao de iyouyo released in 2004; "Eighteen" (from first album Rail) in their single Tobitatenai Watashi ni Anata ga Tsubasa wo Kureta and "Candy Life" in their single Kimi no Ai ni Tsutsumarete Itai in 2005.